genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 We can specify for each column whether the column should be imported, and if it should be mapped to a different metainfo key, by clicking on the column header.
-Click “Import” when you finish editing the table:
+Click "Import" when you finish editing the table:

 |import_metadata|

-For instance, in this case we added new column “Age” and filled “Organism”, “Sex”, “Tissue” and “Disease” columns that came from the default template.
+For instance, in this case we added new column "Age" and filled "Organism", "Sex", "Tissue" and "Disease" columns that came from the default template.

+.. _attachments:

 Attachments
 ~~~~~~~~~~~